cognominal/sodom/packages/sodom/README.md

   * a sodom rule is like a regex subtitution but for a tree
   * also a sodom rule can be made modular like a raku rule

-To avoid confusion, identation is done using tab.
+To avoid confusion, identation is done using tab of size 4.
 Other forms of space are not allowed for indentation.

 ### idom